About the Institute

 Who should attend the Assessment Institute

 Faculty, student affairs professionals, and administrators who have an interest in or responsibility for assessment should attend.
 Maximize the benefit of the Institute for your institution by bringing a campus team.

 What to Expect at the Institute

-- Pre-Institute Workshops - Pre-Institute workshops are optional, in-depth sessions offered on Sunday, October 22, for an additional fee.
+- Pre-Institute Workshops - Pre-Institute workshops are optional, in-depth sessions offered before the Institute for an additional fee.

-- Track Keynotes and Related Workshops - Track keynote sessions feature leaders in assessment of Community Engagement, ePortfolios, Faculty Development, Global Learning, Graduate Education, High Impact Practices, NILOA, STEM Education, and Student Affairs Programs and Services.
+- Track Keynotes and Related Workshops - Track keynote sessions feature leaders in assessment of Community Engagement, Diversity, Equity, & Inclusion, Faculty Development, Global Learning, Graduate Education, High-Impact Practices, Learning Improvement and Innovation, NILOA, STEM Education, and Student Affairs Programs and Services.

-- Concurrent Sessions - Concurrent 60-minute and Rise-and-Shine 20-Minute interactive sessions will provide access to experts in all the tracks listed above plus Accreditation, Assessment in General Education, Assessment in All Major Fields, Assessment Methods, Assessment in Community Colleges, Assessment in Online Courses and Programs, Competency-Based Education and Assessment, Emerging Trends in Assessment, Institution-Wide Data Collection/Use, Leadership for Assessment, and Use of Technologies in Assessment.
+- Concurrent Sessions - Concurrent interactive sessions will provide access to experts in all the tracks listed above plus topics on Accreditation, Assessment in Online Courses and Programs, Assessment Methods, Community Colleges, Competency-Based Education and Assessment, Emerging Trends in Assessment, ePortfolios, General Education, Institution-Wide Data Collection/Use, Leadership in Assessment, Major Fields, and Use of Technologies in Assessment.

-- Poster Session - Assessment methods, practices, and findings shared best in a visual format with one-on-one discussion are presented during the poster session on Monday, October 23.
+- Poster Session - Assessment methods, practices, and findings shared best in a visual format with one-on-one discussion are presented during the poster session.